pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

    - The number of sessions a supplier is in will need to be limited
    - The minimum stake amount will need to be significantly higher than the penalty to enable slashing across multiple sessions at once
+   - It could be a multiple of its provided services count.

 2. **Optimal Reward Value**: Evaluating onchain Shannon data to determine the optimal value for `R`
 3. **Closed Feedback Loop**: Having `p` dynamically adjust onchain as a function of onchain data without intervention from the DAO / PNF.